Chattogram WASA

-Chattogram Water and Sewerage Authority or, abbreviated as Chattogram WASA (চট্টগ্রাম ওয়াসা) is a Bangladesh government service agency under the Ministry of Local Government, Rural Development and Co-operatives responsible for providing water and sewerage facilities to residents of Chattogram.
-A.K.M.
-Fazlullah is the managing director of Chattogram Water and Sewerage Authority.
+Chattogram Water Supply and Sewerage Authority, commonly known as Chattogram WASA (চট্টগ্রাম ওয়াসা), is a Bangladesh government service organization under the jurisdiction of the Local Government Division of the Ministry of Local Government, Rural Development and Co-operatives.
+It is responsible for the supply of potable water and management of sewerage services for the residents of Chattogram.

 History

 Chattogram Water Supply and Sewerage Authority was established in 1963.
 In 1996, through the passage of Water and Sewerage Authority Act, the authority was reformed and renamed to Water and Sewerage Authority.
 Through it is mandated to provide sewage and water supply to Chittagong City, it currently only provides water while sewage services are provided by Chittagong City Corporation.
 In 2019, WASA was losing 90 million taka per year in revenue due to illegal extraction of water.